Piazza Trento, 5

 Write to the garden

-The exit time from the Garden is connected to the sunset in the reference month:
+The exit time from the Gardens is connected to the sunset in the reference month:

 January: 4.45 pm; February: 5.15 pm; March: 6.00 pm (with legal time 7.00 pm); April 7.15 pm; from May to August: 7.30 pm; September: 7.00 pm; October: 6.15 pm (with sunny time 5.15 pm), November and December 4.45 pm.

-Closed all Mondays morning, January 1st, May 1st, and December 25th, except for special openings
+Closed on January 1st, May 1st, and December 25th, except for special openings

 How to reach